blessedjasonmwanza/MoneyUnify/ReadMe.md

          | Zambia | ZM | ZMW | ZMW |

+> ℹ️ ⚠️ When going live, you must **submit your KYC to MTN via their developer portal**.
+You can contact their teams to help speed up the approval process.

  - ### Airtel -  Available in over 15 African countries 😍
     > 2% - 2.5% transaction fees